appelstroop/afast/README.md

 # afast

 A nodje.js cli to track your time in the Xebia x3/ afas environment.
-Made as a pet project, to see if I could port an existing 2FA auth flow into the command line.
+Made as a pet project, to see if I could port an existing 2FA auth flow into the command line, without using an official Afas API or anything.

 ## Install